Pokute/TopGeorgist/Goals.md

 Work Inventory, inputs and outputs:

 * Some works are immediate and don't require their own inventory:
 	* Their recipe have at most one tangible & continous input&output item.
 	* Their recipe never take longer than one tick.
 	* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult?
 	* Examples:
 		* A screwdriving work.
 * Other works have their own inventory:
 	* Their recipe has multiple tangible inputs so these might "buffer" to internal inventory.
 	* Their recipe requires multiple ticks.
 	* Items inputed might be refunded.
 	* Can't be assigned to an in-world item.
 	* Examples:
 		* Long thinking process, like deciding where to shop.
 		* Eating, requires time, inventory items and skills.
 * Some works are actually in-world items:
 	* Examples:
 		* Building a house
 		* Continuing of furniture assembling:
 			* MORE DETAIL NEEDED
 		* Repairing a screwdriver.
 			* HOW WOULD THIS WORK?
 	* Q: Sounds like prime candidate for contract.
 This could have multiple contributors?

 Work can take inputs and outputs from `WorkDoer`:`inventory` and possibly `targetTgo`.`inventory`.

 Move work practically uses a single inventory.

+Works live in inventories:

+* Either in a Tgo With `ComponentWorkDoer`'s inventory, where the works are done directly.
+* Or inside GoalTgo's inventory.
+In this case it's the goal that activates that work.

+Other concerns

+* There could be multiple goals with same type of work.
+* What are the priorities of those?
+* Do goals run the work or do works work "by themselves"?
+* Parallel works are possible with similar inputs.
+How to prevent those two from double-using limited resources (like thinking power or hand dexterity)?
+	* A: Have separate workers inside the "Player" that have their own inventory/buffer of "thinking power".
+Player has a brain -> it generates up to 10 thinking power each tick.
+		* Easier to have a buffer that doesn't exhaust immediately.
+But do we need this?
+	* B: Players have separate mechanisms that fill up player's inventory with "thinking power" each tick.
+		* Can be cumbersome to set limits how much the resource can grow, how much there are reserves, etc.
+		* The resources must be pre-filled at the start of each tick.
+	* C: Make a graph/flow/reactive system?
+		* Sounds complicated.

 # Examples